An explicit conductor formula for ${\rm GL}_n \times {\rm GL}_1$: The problem of the twisted conductor

 \section{The problem of the twisted conductor}

 Let $F$ denote a non-archimedean local field of characteristic zero and let $n\geq 2$.
-For an irreducible, admissible representation $\pi$ of $\GL(n,F)$ and a quasi-character $\chi$ of $\Fx$, we can form the twist $\chi\pi=(\chi\circ\det)\otimes\pi$.
-Our main result, Theorem \ref{thm:exact-formula}, is an explicit formula for the conductor $a(\chi\pi)$, c.f.\ the Artin conductor, as defined in \S \ref{sec:preliminar-notions}.
+For an irreducible, admissible representation $\pi$ of $\GL_{n}(F)$ and a quasi-character $\chi$ of $\Fx$, we can form the twist $\chi\pi=(\chi\circ\det)\otimes\pi$.
+Our main result, Theorem \ref{thm:exact-formula}, is an explicit formula for the conductor $a(\chi\pi)$, equal to the Artin conductor, as defined in \S \ref{sec:preliminar-notions}.
 This formula is given by

-where $\Delta_{\chi}(\pi)$ and $\delta_{\chi}(\pi)$ are non-negative integers as defined in Theorem \ref{thm:exact-formula}; they denote a \textit{dominant} and a \textit{non-twist-minimal interference} term, respectively.
+where $\Delta_{\chi}(\pi)$ and $\delta_{\chi}(\pi)$ are non-negative integers as defined in Theorem \ref{thm:exact-formula}; they denote a {dominant} and a {non-twist-minimal interference} term, respectively.
 We give detailed analysis of these terms in \S \ref{sec:leading-interference}, answering questions such as ``for what number of $\chi$ is there interference present?''